stevenpencle/D6-LOA/README.md

 **A note about store services:** Store services use the _RxJS_ library which is an integral part of Angular.
 The subject of a store services is a _BehaviorSubject_ type which is an Observable and Observer.
 Components that use store services should implement _OnInit_ and must implement _OnDestroy_.
 Typically, you will subscribe to the store service in the _ngOnInit()_ method to 'observe' the service's subject and provide a callback to handle state change notifications for that subject.

 **A note about Observables and store services:** Observables come in two flavors; finite and infinite.
 Many Angular services (like Http and ActivatedRoute) return finite Observables in that Angular handles unsubscribing when the operation completes (i.e. an HTTP call finishes or a route is changed).
 All store services manage infinite Observables, meaning that the Observable represents some type of application state over a non-deterministic amount of time.
 These types of Observables must be unsubscribed from to avoid a memory leak in the client application.
-The abstact _Store_ class handles the unsubscribe for all services that extend from it.
+The abstract _Store_ class handles the unsubscribe for all services that extend from it.
 The _safeSubscribe(Map)_ methods protect the actual Observable and instead return only a representation of the current state (the value of the Observable) to the Observer callback in the component whenever the Observable state changes.
 So components never have access to the actual Observable.
 Your custom store services that extend from _Store_ do have access to the Observable and have the sole responsibility for mutating the Observable's state.
 If your store service manages an entire object graph (typical scenario) and you have components that only need to be notified of changes to a sub-set of the graph, you should subscribe with the _safeSubscribeMap_ method and pass a predicate to project only the state your component is interested in.
 Your component will only be notified of changes to state for objects in the projection.
 In other words, _safeSubscribeMap_ allows a component to subscribe to only a part of the Observable managed by your store service.
 The _safeSubscribe_ method always subscribes to the root Observable of the store service.

 #### Client - components